openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_kernels.md

 ## Kernel selector instance

 For each operation, you create `kernel_selector` class derived from `kernel_selector_base`.
-Basically, this class is needed to specify available kernels for given operation.
+Basically, this class is needed to specify available kernels for a given operation.
 Each kernel selector is used as a singleton.
 For example:

 ```cpp
 class mvn_kernel_selector : public kernel_selector_base {